fuffr/fuffr-ios/TutorialJavaScript.md

     fuffr.addGesture(gestureType, side, parameters, callbackFunction)

-The fuffr.addGesture function returns an id you can use to remove a gesture by calling fuffr.removeGesture:
+The fuffr.addGesture function returns an id you can use to remove a gesture by calling **fuffr.removeGesture**:

     var gestureId = fuffr.addGesture(...)
     ...
     fuffr.removeGesture(gestureId)

-Remove all gestures with fuffr.removeAllGestures:
+Remove all gestures with **fuffr.removeAllGestures**:

     fuffr.removeAllGestures()